ALL

-This information can help you talk to a child about a suicide and gives you ways to support them in their grief.
+This information can help you talk to your child about a suicide so you can support them in their grief.
 It's for parents and caregivers, but it can also help other trusted adults support a child who is grieving.

-Note: "Child and children" mean children of all ages, including teens, unless talking about a specific age.
+Note: "Child and children" in this information mean children of all ages, from very young children to teens.

 Tell the truth as soon as possible